 Report Phishing & Spam Email in Outlook

-Use the Report Message add-in
+How to Use the Report Message add-in

 The Report Message add-in works with Outlook to allow you to report suspicious messages to Microsoft Defender as well as manage how your Microsoft 365 email account treats these messages.

 Messages that your Microsoft 365 email account marks as junk or spam are automatically moved to your Junk Email folder or Microsoft Defender Quarantine depending on the threat level detected.
-Typically spam email gets moved to your Junk folder in Outlook and Phishing, High-Confidence Phishing, and Malware gets put into your Quarantine.
-Though this may not always be the case, so please exercise caution when dealing with messages in either your Junk Email or the Quarantine.

 You can access your Quarantine here https://security.microsoft.com/quarantine

 However, spammers and phishing attempts are continually evolving.
-If you receive a junk email in your inbox, you can use the Report Message add-in to send the message to Microsoft to help us improve our spam filters.
-If you find an email in your Junk Email folder that's not spam, you can use the Report Message add-in to mark it as a legitimate email, move the message to your Inbox, and report the false positive to help Microsoft improve our spam filters.
+If you receive a junk email in your inbox, you can use the Report Message button to send the message to Microsoft to help us improve our spam filters.
+If you find an email in your Junk Email folder that's not spam, you can use the Report Message button to mark it as a legitimate email, move the message to your Inbox, and report the false positive to help Microsoft improve our spam filters.

 Report a message